UCSD-ECEMAE-148/148-winter-2025-final-project-team-4/README.md

 <hr>

 ## Challenges
--Going into the project our Jetson SD card was corrupted.
+- Going into the project our Jetson SD card was corrupted.
 Initially, we used a backup image, but this was using a lower version JetPack that did not allow us to test models.
 We then had to completely reflash our SD card, reinstall all the dependencies, and setup up DonkeyCar again.
 - There is out-of-date documentation for converting linear models to utilize TensorRT GPU acceleration.
 This needed to be updated and varied based on different dependencies across the Jetson Nano & Jetson NX.
 - Without GPU access in a previously set-up docker container, TensorRT conversion could not be completed.
 - Due to the recency of which Hailo Executable Files were introduced and the limited documentation, attempting to integrate .hef files into DonkeyCar was difficult.